McIntozh/scad/tabletop/base_geneator/README.md

 ## License
 Licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-If you planning a commercial use, please contact the author.
+If you are planning a commercial use, please contact the author.